darylteo/rxjava-promises/rxjava-promises/README.md

 ## Java vs Other Languages

+### Java
-As you can see from the code above, while Promises offers a solution to "callback hell", its usage in Java is still rather verbose, and due to the type-safe nature of Java, when using both onFulfilled and onRejected, you must always return the same return-type as its handler will be expecting a single class.
+As you can see from the code above, while Promises offers a solution to "callback hell", its usage in Java is still rather verbose, and due to the type-safe nature of Java, there are a couple of rules that must be followed:

+ - when using both onFulfilled and onRejected, you must always return the same return-type as its handler will be expecting a single class.
 If, for some reason, you absolutely must allow for different return types, you should then use a container class, or a common superclass.
+ - if calling fail(), you may not change the return type.
+The fulfilled value will be passed through the chain which will still be expecting the same data type.

 There are also several handler implementations available for convenience to Java users.

+### Other Languages

 If you are using a different language implementation (for example, Groovy), you will be able to sacrifice the type-safety of your code to avoid that limitation.
+The amount of convenience that is awarded is determined by:

+ - support for dynamic typing
+ - "first-class" functions (or closures, lambdas, delegates etc.)

-For example, in Groovy, your code should look more like
+For example, in Groovy, your code should look more like this:
-this:

 ```groovy
 aPromiseReturningFunction()